Samysays/lost_spc/README.md

 mkdocs serve
 ```

-### doctest
+### pytest

-To execute the tests for the examples in the documentation run:
+To execute unit tests from the `tests` folder and the examples from the docstrings:

 ```bash
 pytest